 “The keyword is relatability,” says David as she explains how we look at celebrity ads and realize that they might not use the same products as the typical buyer.
 But when you look at an influencer who talks, lives, and behaves the same as the target audience, the sale is faster.

-Her TED Talk contains case studies, content marketing examples, and facts about the world of influencer marketing.
+Her TED Talk contains case studies, content marketing lessons, and facts about the world of influencer marketing.
 If you are on edge about this form of content marketing, then you can gain incredible knowledge about this domain by watching her video.

 “Is there a formula to selling anything?”
 [SPOILER] — the answer is ‘novelty.’
 This statement forms the basis of Derek Thompson’s talk.
 Thompson is a senior editor at ‘The Atlantic’.
 During his time there, he talks about economics, technology, and media trends.
 He also worked with NPR to create a fascinating show called ‘Here and Now’.